storming0x/ethlift-rs/Readme.md

 ### Commands

 - **diff**
-  - Get a diff of a local solidity file compared against the deployed etherescan verified source code
+  - Get a diff of a local solidity file compared against the deployed etherscan verified source code of a contract address
   - Supports Brownie and foundry projects.
 TODO: hardhat
 - **TODO flatten**
   - Generic flattener for solidity contracts to merge imports into a single file